Latvia profile - Overview

 - Politics: Latvia regained its independence following the collapse of the Soviet Union in 1991.
 Presence of a large ethnic Russian minority is a sensitive issue

-- Economy: Latvia made a rapid transformation to a market economy after independence
+- Economy: Latvia made a rapid transformation to a market economy after independence; it joined the eurozone in 2014

 - International: Latvia is a member of the European Union and Nato